EEOB-BioData/BCB546-Spring2021/assignments/Python_Assignment/README.md

     * Remember to document everything very clearly, following documentation guidelines we covered in class.
 * Commit and push your completed Python analyses in the Jupyter notebook to your repository
     * Be sure that your GitHub repository is self contained--i.e., if someone cloned it they could run your whole Jupyter notebook without any trouble.
-* Submit the URL to your git repository to Python Assignment on Canvas by the end of the day on April 30, 2021.
+* Submit the URL to your git repository to Python Assignment on Canvas by the end of the day on May 5, 2021.